 Thai Salad (carrot, cucumber, lime)

 Red / Green Curry (chicken, eggplant, coconut milk, peas)

-An impressive, locally built steel fireplace welcomes you into Julian’s Hall, the dining room where daily breakfast and the complimentary Thursday dinner are served.
+An impressive, locally-built steel fireplace welcomes you into Julian’s Hall, the dining room where daily breakfast and the complimentary Thursday dinner are served.
 The ceiling soars 30 feet above, where four old-style belt-driven fans rotate.
 The walls are adorned with pictures from our travels around the world.
-Large windows face East towards the Blue Mountains and our pond and to the North to the courtyard.
+Large windows face East towards the Blue Mountains and our Pond and to the North to the courtyard.
 The tables are all local live-edge black walnut, and finished by a local craftsman.
 A closet on the far end contains board games, books and equipment if you bring back take-out food.
 The lighting is warm and inviting.
-A carved mango-wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious meals are prepared for you.
+A carved mango-wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious breakfasts are prepared for you.